Moiz-CodeByte/chrome-Extension-Basics/README.md

 ### 3. Smart Play Login

-- **Description:** This extension assists in logging in with the help of the extension popup on websites that have no inspect menu.
+- **Description:** This extension assists in logging in with the help of the extension popup on website `https://www.smartplay.lcsd.gov.hk/home` that have no inspect menu.

 ### 4. Yt-Click and Select